bazbt3/raspberry_pi_setup/README.md

 * Use the `Jekyll` static web site generator to build it locally,

-* Use the `FileZilla` FTP program - or at least something on the command line again - to upload the entire site (for now) to my web host, over-writing what's there.
+* Use command line FTP client software to upload the entire site (for now) to my web host, over-writing what's there.

 ---